Amazon is buying Whole Foods for $13.7 billion

 The supermarket business, like many other parts of retail, has been hit hard by increased competition from Amazon itself, as well as Walmart (WMT).

 Grocery giant Kroger said Thursday that its profits for the year would be lower than Wall Street expected, sending its stock plunging nearly 20%.

 Then Kroger's stock plummeted 13% further on Friday after the Amazon-Whole Foods detail was announced.

 Related: Grocery wars!
 Amazon and Walmart crush Kroger

 Shares of other retailers with a big presence in groceries, such as Target (TGT), Costco (COST), SuperValu (SVU) and Sprouts (SFM), plunged as well.

-And Walmart was down 5%.
+And Walmart was down 5%, despite announcing another online commerce deal of its own Friday.
+It bought men's apparel company Bonobos.

 Amazon's deal for Whole Foods also demonstrates the financial might of the Jeff Bezos-led company, whose market value is greater than that of the 12 largest traditional general retailers combined.